-For instance, a fundamental trader may notice that the Federal Reserve (USA) increased interest rate.
+For instance, a fundamental trader may notice that the Federal Reserve (USA) increased the interest rate.
 That was the case toward the end of 2015.
-Higher interest rates tend to attract foreign investors because of the higher return they can get on their money.
+Higher interest rates tend to attract foreign investors because of the higher return they can get for their money.
 This will have for effect to increase the value of the USD.
-As a result, a fundamental trader could enter a Short position (selling) on the EUR/USD given that the European interest didn’t change.
+As a result, a fundamental trader could enter a Short position (selling) on the EUR/USD given that the European interest didn't change.
 I other words, when USD goes up, EUR/USD goes down.

 What is Technical Analysis?